Latest News

 The U.S. Comex exchange has approved warehouses that have copper inventories exceeding 400,000 short tonnes for the first.
 A favorable price arbitrage is continuing to attract metal into the United States.

-The London Metal Exchange's (LME) copper prices are around $10,760 for a metric tonne, while Comex prices are 5 cents per lb or about $11,023 metric tons.
+The London Metal Exchange's (LME) copper prices are around $10,760 for a metric ton.
+Comex copper prices, however, are 5 cents a pound, or about $11,023 metric tons.
 This means arbitrage shipments into the United States can be profitable.

 Inventory levels soared in March, as traders raced to send metal to the United States in advance of President Donald Trump's proposed import tariffs.
 The 50% tariffs on imported copper were eventually lifted for refined copper.

 Inventory levels have not decreased, but instead risen because of the ongoing review of U.S. imports of copper.
-By the end of 2026, Commerce Secretary Howard Lutnick will provide Trump an update on domestic markets for copper.
+By the end of 2026, Commerce Secretary Howard Lutnick will provide Trump an update on the domestic copper market.

 Traders are stockpiling copper in the United States to prepare for a possible U.S. duty on refined imports.